Keg Royalties Income Fund (KEG.UN) To Go Ex-Dividend on April 18th

-Keg Royalties Income Fund (TSE:KEG.UN – Get Free Report) announced a monthly dividend on Thursday, April 18th, TickerTech reports.
-Shareholders of record on Tuesday, April 30th will be given a dividend of 0.0946 per share on Tuesday, April 30th.
-This represents a $1.14 dividend on an annualized basis and a yield of 7.82%.
-The ex-dividend date of this dividend is Thursday, April 18th.
+Keg Royalties Income Fund (TSE:KEG.UN – Get Free Report) declared a monthly dividend on Thursday, April 18th, TickerTech reports.
+Stockholders of record on Tuesday, April 30th will be paid a dividend of 0.0946 per share on Tuesday, April 30th.
+This represents a $1.14 annualized dividend and a dividend yield of 7.82%.
+The ex-dividend date is Thursday, April 18th.

 About Keg Royalties Income Fund